Hidden Canvases: The Maritime Musical

 "Not really," I said.

-"Neither can I, though, in fairness, the subject of house cats is responsible for half of internet traffic, and I suspect the other half is devoted to people trying to figure out what the government will do next.
+"Neither can I, though, in fairness, the subject of domestic cats is responsible for half of all internet traffic, and I suspect the other half is devoted to people trying to figure out what the government will do next.
 So who knows?"

 We were quiet for the next few moments.
-I was unsure of what I should say, and she seemed deep in contemplation, forehead wrinkled and chewing the lower lip.
-Finally, she spoke.
+I was unsure of what I should say, and she seemed deep in contemplation, forehead wrinkled and chewing her lower lip.

 I don't know how I did it with so little notice, but I had one of those surprising ideas that make the Genomes the kind of men we are.